graph-gophers/dataloader/README.md

 > it also has a `NoCache` type that implements the cache interface but all methods are noop.
 If you do not wish to cache anyting.

 ## Examples
 Coming soon.
-For now it may be helpful to look at the test file.
+There are a few basic examples in the example folder.

+## TODO
+- Write Tests